wjbryant/taboverride/README.md

 This script is also compatible with [CommonJS module](http://wiki.commonjs.org/wiki/Modules) systems.

+### WordPress Plugin

+The Tab Override WordPress plugin is available at http://wordpress.org/plugins/tab-override/.

+### MediaWiki Extension

+A MediaWiki extension is also available at http://www.mediawiki.org/wiki/Extension:Tab_Override.

+*Note: This extension is no longer maintained.*

 ## Usage

 Unless using a module loader, this script creates a single global variable